leemeador/ready-for-review-pr/README.md

-# ready-for-release-pr
+# ready-for-review-pr
-GitHub Action to Take a PR from Draft to Ready-for-Release
+GitHub Action to Take a PR from Draft to Ready-for-Review

 Converts the current (or specified) pull request to a draft